 Foursquare isn't really a location service at all; it's a way to turn your life into a game and keep track of your score.

 It started as a way to make running more fun.
-He was already tracking his progress with Nike's iPod add-on but as he jogged past a
+He was already tracking his progress with Nike's iPod add-on but as he jogged past a Super Mario graffiti on his regular route around New York future Foursquare CEO Dennis Crowley mused that if the real world was a game, he'd have just got extra points.

 When the Dodgeball location service (for telling your friends where you were) he built and sold to Google languished (because telling your friends where you are isn't that much fun after the novelty wears off), he decided to see if he could turn life into more of a game.